topology.wh — complete example

 replicas: 1 # default: 1

-streams: [main] # list of streams this agent subscribes to
+streams: [main] # streams this agent subscribes to

 persona: agents/donna/ # optional: path to SOUL.md / IDENTITY.md / MEMORY.md